jrg94/CSE5539/presentation/paper-notes.md

 #### 8.5.2 Finding Repeating Sections (281 - 282)

+Repeated sections can be found using a similarity matrix and a time-lag triangle.

+The RefraiD method gets all horizontal lines in the time-lag triangle, then does some other math...

+Of course, there are other approaches.

 #### 8.5.3 Grouping Repeating Sections (282 - 284)

+Unfortunately, each line segment in the time-lag triangle only represents pairs of repeated sections.
+To group them, RefraiD looks for similar line segments and recomputes hidden section using topdown information from discovered sections.

 #### 8.5.4 Detecting Modulated Repetition (284 - 285)

+Unfortunately, key changes add an element of complexity to similarity detection.
+Similarity can then be extended for all 12 keys.
+Grouping occurs for same sections.

 #### 8.5.5 Selecting Chorus Sections (285)

+Detecting chorus sections requires looking at the groups and determining which one had the most and longest line segments.
+Of course, as an added heuristic, RefraiD limits chorus detection to:

+1. length (7.7 to 4 seconds)
+2. chorus is at end of repeated section
+3. chorus contains repeated subsections

 #### 8.5.6 Other Methods (285 - 286)

+1. Using HMMs and clustering
+2. Use beat tracking
+3. Short frames (100 ms)

+Also:

+1. Dynamic programming and iterative greedy algorithms
+2. Supervised learning
+3. etc. etc. etc.

 ### 8.6 Discussions and Conclusions (286 - 289)

+Recap.

 #### 8.6.1 Importance (286 - 287)

+Let's understand music signals from a human-like viewpoint.
+Music ausio signal research is complementary to speech recognition research.

+Music is now everywhere!
+It would be nice to have utilities for working with music for the average user (i.e. being able to search for similar sounding songs, being able to automatically classify music).

 #### 8.6.2 Evaluation Issues (287 - 288)

+Evaluation is challenging as there isn't a large database of music files for public consumption with proper metadata.
+Luckily, there are some databases.

 #### 8.6.3 Future Directions (288 - 289)

+- Recognizing instruments in music
+- MIDI processing
+- etc.

 ## [REpeating Pattern Extraction Technique (REPET)][2]